 Howard L. Huntington is a partner of Bullaro & Carton, P.C.
-He focuses his practice on insurance defense, commercial, business, construction, product liability, professional liability, civil rights and transportation litigation in both Illinois and Indiana.
-Mr. Huntington has successfully represented corporations, banks and municipalities in a wide variety of civil litigation.
+He focuses his practice on commercial, business, construction, product liability, professional liability, civil rights and transportation litigation in both Illinois and Indiana.
+Mr. Huntington has successfully represented corporations, municipalities, nonprofits and banks in a wide variety of civil litigation.
 He is "AV Preeminent" peer review rated by Martindale-Hubbell, reflecting the highest peer recognition for ethical standards and legal ability.
 In 2012, he was selected by the Chicago Daily Law Bulletin as one of the "40 Illinois Attorneys Under 40 to Watch".
-He was also selected as among Chicago's Top Rated Lawyers for 2013 through 2017 in Construction Law and Commercial Law.
-In 2016 and 2017, he was selected for inclusion in Illinois Super Lawyers.
+He was also selected as among Chicago's Top Rated Lawyers for 2013 through 2018 in Construction Law and Commercial Law.
+In 2016, 2017, and 2018, he was selected for inclusion in Illinois Super Lawyers.

 Mr. Huntington has defended numerous construction contractors and subcontractors in catastrophic injury and wrongful death suits.
 He also has defended high-stakes injury and wrongful death claims brought against trucking and motor freight companies.
 He represented a carnival ride operator in a suit alleging wrongful death of a 10 year old who fell from a moving carnival ride.
 He has substantial experience defending manufacturers in product liability and asbestos lawsuits.
 He appeared before the Indiana Supreme Court for a products matter on behalf of a manufacturer of helicopters.

 In addition, Mr. Huntington has handled numerous premises liability matters on behalf of hotels, casinos and retailers.
 He also has defended numerous retailers and wholesalers in federal actions brought under the Indian Arts and Crafts Act alleging misrepresentation of knock-off Native American-produced goods.